mmilano/SidePanelCollapse/README.md

 # About The Production Builds
-Production builds of the library's .js and .css files are in the project's `/dist` directory, both minified and verbose (aka normal) versions.
+Production builds of the library (the .js and .css files) are in the project's `/dist` directory, both minified and verbose (aka normal) versions.
 Sourcemaps are available in the associated `/map` directories.

-The css and javascript has been compiled or transpiled respectively to a browser target of ` ["> 0.5%"].` If you need a different target range, this value can be changed in the gulp task file and the files rebuilt to the new target.
+The css and javascript has been compiled or transpiled to a browser target of ` ["> 0.5%"].` If you need a different target range, this value can be changed in the gulp task file and the files rebuilt to the new target.

 See [Building The Project](#building-the-project) for more details.